In this video, as a SharePoint Site Member or Teams Member, you’ll learn how to Create Topics and Reply to Topics using Social Squared.

 Creating a Topic

-To Add a new Topic, first navigate to the most relevant forum to the topic that you are creating.
+To Add a new Topic, first, navigate to the most relevant forum to the topic you are creating.
 Then, click the Add new Topic button.

 On the Topic creation page, you must provide a subject and a body for your topic.
 The Rich Text toolbar helps you to format and style your topic, add images, video links, and more.

-You can also Tag your post which will help people find your topic using the Tag Cloud.
-The tags are very similar to that of a hash tag within Twitter or LinkedIn.
+You can also Tag your post, which will help people find your topic using the Tag Cloud.
+The tags are very similar to a hashtag within Twitter or LinkedIn.